emanuelefavero/nextjs-firestore-db/README.md

 - Create a Firebase project on the [Firebase console](https://console.firebase.google.com/)

-- Replace the Firebase config in `firebase/config.ts` with your own.
-(You can find this in the Firebase console)

 - Enable Firestore in the Firebase console and add a collection called `posts` with a document containing the following fields:

 ```json